Teacher Burnout: When the System Becomes Too Much

 And somewhere in the middle of it all, teachers are trying to do what they have always done: help young people learn.

 Conversations about these pressures often focus on teacher burnout.
 The narrative suggests that teachers are exhausted by the emotional demands of the profession.
+Yet many educators sense that something deeper may be happening.

-Perhaps the education system itself has become more complex than human beings were designed to sustain.
+Perhaps the issue is not simply individual burnout, but the growing complexity of the system itself.
+Perhaps the education system has become more complex than human beings were designed to sustain.

 Teacher Burnout or System Overload?

+Burnout has become a familiar term in conversations about teaching.
 It appears in research reports, policy discussions, and headlines about teacher shortages.
 Burnout describes a state of emotional exhaustion that can develop when people work under prolonged stress.

 Teaching has always required emotional energy.
 Supporting young people, holding a classroom community together, and responding to the needs of students demands deep care and attention.
+But what many teachers experience today often feels different from traditional descriptions of burnout.
+Instead of a single source of stress, there is often a sense of constant accumulation.

 New initiatives arrive before previous ones have been fully embedded.
 Expectations expand across multiple areas of school life.
 Teachers are asked to adapt continuously while maintaining the steady rhythm of classroom learning.
+Over time, it can begin to feel less like individual burnout and more like system overload.

 When the System Expands Faster Than Humans Can Adapt

+Over the years, schools have gradually taken on more responsibilities.
 Many of these developments have emerged from thoughtful and compassionate intentions: to support student wellbeing, create safer learning environments, and provide inclusive education for diverse learners.
+But each addition brings new layers of expectation.

 Today’s classrooms often sit at the intersection of multiple responsibilities:

-• academic instruction
+academic instruction

-• behavioural support
+behavioural support

-• wellbeing awareness
+wellbeing awareness

-• trauma-informed practice
+trauma-informed practice

-• digital learning platforms
+digital learning platforms

-• ongoing assessment and reporting
+ongoing assessment and reporting

-• compliance and documentation.
+compliance and documentation.

+In many schools, teacher workload has expanded steadily as these expectations accumulate.
 Each responsibility may appear reasonable in isolation.
 Yet together they form a complex web of tasks that teachers must navigate every day.

 Planning lessons.